Life insurance is a fundamental part of one’s financial safety net. But having life insurance and having enough of it are two different issues.

 “A client had a $2 million supplemental policy through his employer, but decided to change jobs.
 The policy was portable, but the premium was multiples higher.
 To keep the same payment, he would have had to reduce his coverage substantially,” said McGowan.

 He suggested that his clients compare the cost of buying an appropriate level of insurance coverage as part of a group versus that same level as an individual.
+(Related: What does life insurance cost?)

 “The group plan is usually less expensive if you’re early in your career, but once you reach your mid-40s, there is a crossing point where the individual plan becomes a better option,” McGowan said.

-Here’s why: Group plans are structured as annually renewable policies, meaning that the cost can change from year to year.
+Here’s why: Group life insurance plans are structured as annually renewable policies, meaning that the cost can change from year to year.
 If an individual purchases a term life insurance policy on his or her own, the premium is locked in for the term, usually 10 or more years.

 “Employer-provided life insurance premiums may be the same for everyone at the company and not adjusted properly based on age or gender,” said David Haraway, a principal at Substantial Financial in Colorado Springs, Colorado, in an interview.

 “Younger workers and women have longer life expectancies, but their premiums might be the same as everyone else’s,” he continued.
 “If so, younger workers and female workers would subsidize older male workers.
 I usually recommend workers not contribute their own money, but seek lower-cost term insurance in the open market.”
+(Related: 4 times term insurance may be a solution)

 There are tax implications for purchasing additional group life insurance through your employer as well.
 The government taxes the value of group life insurance over $50,000 based on what you pay for it versus premium rates established by the IRS.
 That cost can add up over time as you get older since projected premiums for older individuals are often higher than group life insurance rates.